Memorable Manitobans: Paul Melsted Clemens (1870-1966)

 Obituary [Paul Henry Clemens], Winnipeg Free Press, 9 October 1968, page 35.

-We thank Lenore Clemens and Christian Cassidy for providing additional information used here.
+We thank Lenore Clemens, Christian Cassidy, Blair Bingeman, and Jordan Makichuk for providing additional information used here.

 This page was prepared by Gordon Goldsborough.